Devon Kennard was in town over Mother’s Day weekend.

 There have been some bright spots during his time at USC, but up to this point his career has mostly been defined by position changes and rehab.

 “It hasn’t gone as expected, but it’s not over yet,” said Kennard, who redshirted last season after tearing a chest muscle just before the start of the season.
 “I have one more year to go and I’m feeling good about it.”

 The fifth-year senior was switched from defensive end to outside linebacker (four starts, 34 tackles) as a freshman before being moved to middle linebacker (eight starts, 72 tackles) as a sophomore.
 His junior year he was back at defensive end (five starts, 29 tackles) and was expected to be the starter last season before the last of four surgeries (knee, hip, thumb, chest) put him on the sideline.

 In 2013 the 6-foot-3, 260-pound Kennard, 21, is being asked to play a combination of all the positions he has played as a hybrid end-linebacker spot that is vital in the scheme installed by new defensive coordinator Clancy Pendergast, who was the Cardinals’ defensive coordinator in the 2008 Super Bowl season.

 “This is most comfortable and natural position for me,” Kennard said.
 “It takes advantage of everything I can do.”

-Dennard will be on the outside where he will get one-on-one attention to start the year as Jordan Breslin (13 sacks) will be the focus of the opposition.
-It will give him the chance to make the big-impact plays everyone thought he’d produce when he came to Los Angeles.
+Kennard will be on the outside where he will get one-on-one attention to start the year as Jordan Breslin (13 sacks) will be the focus of the opposition.
+It will give him the chance to make the big-impact plays everyone thought he’d produce when he left for Los Angeles.